By working collectively and innovatively, the region can prevent the next security and humanitarian disaster.

 - Press freedom 0

-Having managed an uptick in cases after easing restrictions, Ghana's case rate has fallen back down to among the lowest levels in the Index.
+Having managed an uptick in cases after easing restrictions, Ghana's case rate has remained among the lowest levels in the Index, although its positivity rate has gotten relatively worse in the past few months.

 - Testing capacity among highest in Africa: Ghana's stepwise lockdown, widespread testing and tracing, and adaptation of health facilities with incentives and supports for healthcare workers have managed spread.
 Read More